 - Unit-based pharmacist with satellite pharmacy on the floor

-- Since 1984, neonatal transport team has brought almost 1,600 babies from area hospitals to St. Francis NICU
+- NICU transport team that brings babies from area hospitals to St. Francis NICU

 - High-risk pregnancy/childbirth referral center for the entire region